djfrrresh/CoinTail/README.md

 # CoinTail | Swift Mobile App

 It's my first pet project on Swift that allows controlling budget.
 Of the main functions in the application, **the following are implemented**:
-* adding operations with a division into expenses and incomes
+* Adding operations with a division into expenses and incomes
-* editing operations through a table
+* Editing operations through a table
-* searching for operations in the main menu
+* Searching for operations in the main menu
-* selecting categories and adding new ones
+* Selecting categories and adding new ones
-* bar and pie charts
+* Bar and pie charts

 ### The plans for the development of the application include:
 * A function of translation into another language